 Uinta County Sheriff’s Office incidents

 Editor’s note: Information contained in this report is compiled from a daily activity log and an arrest record maintained by the Uinta County Sheriff’s Office.
+VIN inspections are not included.
 Those arrested are considered innocent until proven guilty in a court of law; charges listed may not reflect final disposition of cases.

-Joshua J. Riley, of Eugene, Oregon, was arrested for possessing a controlled substance.
+Bill L. Harter, of Lyman, was arrested for delivery of a controlled substance.

 Luis R. Medina-Saucedo, of Oakland, California, was arrested for possessing a controlled substance with intent to deliver.